mvkitech/nodejs-react-mini-microservice-app/readme.txt

           Port: 4003 - Moderation Service
           Port: 4005 - Event Bus

+It should also be noted that when the React client is started, your default Browser should launch by itself navigating to the React client's home page.
+However if this does not happen, you should be able to open up a browser tab on "https://localhost:3000".
+The React client was tested using Chrome version "84.0.x", but you should be able to use most other browsers, except well perhaps not the infamous Internet Exploder.

 Finally, I must give credit to Stephen Grider as it was his excellent instruction on the topic which has allowed myself to become familiar with learning how micro services can be used reliably and efficiently used with each other.
-This is only a proof on concept project.
+This is only a proof of concept project.
 But a full stack implementation is in the works and it will be shared when the time is right and it will be at that time when the deployment inside of Docker and Kubernetes containers will be utilized.
 Thank you and once again none of this would